erkinaiSh/WindowsApp/README.md

 It has many features and you can even registrate to this application."

 Aida Moldalieva COM19:
 "This application is working smoothly without any error.
-I personally liked this project because my groupmate Erkinai used every knogledge that we gained whithin the time of half of semester in the Computer Organizations and Architecture course."
+I personally liked this project because my groupmate Erkinai used every knowledge that we learned in this half semester in the Computer Organizations and Architecture course."

 Aiperi Askarbek kyzy COM19: